sbuogo/TUNA/README.md

 A frequency dependent calibration file with arbitrary number of frequency points must be provided and is applied before processing.
 Results may be saved as graphics files or text files.

+Executable and installer files may be downloaded from corresponding 'Releases' tags.

 Requires Matlab Runtime v.
 9.5 (R2018b), which may be freely downloaded and installed either separately or using the installer.

 See installation notes for system requirements.